Villadelfia/dmgtris/README.md

 ### Speed Curve
 Select between several speed curves including the DMGTRIS default speed curve, TGM1, TGM3, as well as DEATH and SHIRASE mode.
 In addition there's a "CHILL" curve for when you just want to enjoy some tetris.
 It doesn't speed up very fast at all.
 The MYCO speed curve mimics the excellent game Tromi by Mycophobia.

-Note that all modes use the same scoring and they are all infinite.
+Note that all modes use the same scoring.

 ### Always 20G
 Whether you want instant-drop gravity to be active at any level.